Battle of Bastogne Facts

-The Battle of Bastogne was a battle between American and German forces at the town of Bastogne in Belgium from 20th to the 27th December 1944, it was part of a bigger operation, the Battle of the Bulge.
+The Battle of Bastogne was a battle between American and German forces at the town of Bastogne in Belgium from the 20th to the 27th of December 1944, it was part of a more extensive operation, the Battle of the Bulge.
 The battle is also known as the Siege of Bastogne.
-The German forces tried to reach Antwerp harbor, their plan was to reach it before the Allies and bring in more forces to hold it and to defeat the nearing Allied forces.
-All of the roads in the Ardennes mountains met at the town of Bastogne, that was one of the main reasons why it was so appealing and important for the Germans.
-The siege ended on 27 December 1944 when the American forces holding the town were relived George Patton’s 3rd Army.
+The German forces tried to reach Antwerp harbor; they planned to reach it before the Allies and bring in more forces to hold it and defeat the nearing Allied forces.
+All roads in the Ardennes mountains met at the town of Bastogne, which was one of the main reasons why it was so appealing and important for the Germans.
+The siege ended on 27 December 1944 when the American forces holding the town were relieved George Patton’s 3rd Army.

 Battle of Bastogne Commanders